Stargator/dotfile/readme.md

 ### Structure
 Dotfiles are stored as one of two types based on their filename.
 Files ending in a ".template" suffix will be dynamically generated.
 All other files will be treated as regular files and will be copied directly.
 Template files will substitute anything between any instance of `{{some_option}}` with the corresponding `some_option` found in `~/.dotfiles.conf.yaml` (this file will be created after running `rake install` for the first time).

 All dotfiles (both template and regular) are found in `resources/dotfiles`.
-Every dotfile is part of a "group" which is specified in `groups.conf`.
+Every dotfile is part of a "group" which is specified in `config/groups.conf`.
 Any dotfile within a group that is listed under `included-groups` in `~/.dotfiles.conf.yml` will be copied over during a `rake install`.
-See the `groups.conf` file for more information on how this file works.
+See the `config/groups.conf` file for more information on how this file works.

 ### Themes
 Where there is a `-theme` suffix to an option in `~/.dotfiles.conf.yml`, it refers to the corresponding file found in `resources/themes`.